-City of Ryde also works extensively to reduce its corporate footprint by lowering overall water and energy consumption through a variety of policy and action measures as well as actively pursuing cut backs in greenhouse gas emissions created through corporate activities.

-governance aspects of Ku-ring-gai Council.
-The survey determined broad trends on: sustainability in practice; staff understanding of corporate sustainability; and attitudes and receptivity to changing Council's internal processes.
+City Of Ryde also works extensively to reduce its corporate footprint by lowering overall water and energy consumption through a variety of policy and action measures as well as actively pursuing cut backs in greenhouse gas emissions created through corporate activities. corporate sustainability; and attitudes and receptivity to changing Council's internal processes.
 This information will be used to develop a strategic Corporate Sustainability Plan.